Waistcoat: Names

-The term waistcoat is used in the United Kingdom and many Commonwealth countries.
-The term vest is used widely in the United States and Canada, and is often worn as part of formal attire or as the third piece of a lounge suit in addition to a jacket and trousers.
+The term waistcoat is used in the United Kingdom and many other Commonwealth countries.
+The term vest is used widely in the United States and Canada.
 The term vest derives from the French language veste "jacket, sport coat", the term for a vest-waistcoat in French today being gilet, the Italian language veste "robe, gown", and the Latin language vestis.
 The term vest in European countries refers to the A-shirt, a type of athletic vest.
 The banyan, a garment of India, is commonly called a vest in Indian English.
 The term waistcoat was also used to refer to a type of short jacket worn by women in England since at least the 16th century.

 Diarist Samuel Pepys records "vest" in 1666 as the original English term for the garment.
 The word "waistcoat" derives from the cutting of the coat at waist-level, since at the time of the coining, tailors cut men's formal coats well below the waist (as with dress coats).
 An alternative theory is that, as material was left over from the tailoring of a two-piece suit, it was fashioned into a "waste-coat" to avoid that material being wasted, although recent academic debate has cast doubt on this theory.
 During the 17th century, troops of the regular army – and to some degree also local militia – wore waistcoats which were the reverse colour of their overcoats.
 It is believed that these were made by turning old worn-out standard issue overcoats inside-out (so that the lining colour appeared on the outside) and removing the sleeves.
 The term "waistcoat" might therefore also be derived from the wastage of the old coat.